pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/README.md

-# Database Design
+# Database Design Content

-In an attempt to make it "seamless" to share information with students and to make the option of modifying resources at anytime possible, it will be best for teams to add their content to this shared GitHub.
-Students will be linked to this GitHub repository from Pilot (the learning management system) rather than have a queue of things that need updated / synchronized.

-1. Create a module folder in this repository for content, assignments, and project requirements
-2. Create wither a singular README.md OR multiple files named background.md, content.md, assignment.md, project.md, etc.
+Key topics that will be presented in class:

+* Database Class 1 - Conceptual Model
+* Database Class 2 - Logical Model
+* Database Class 3 - Physical Model
+* Database Class 4 - Database Initialization Scripts To Create Database & Objects
+* Database Class 5 - SQL Essentials To Query Databases

 # Background

-Before we begin this unit, you need to read / watch the following videos / articles.
+Before we begin each class in this unit, you will need to watch / read the videos / articles listed in each assignment file.

-You will need to understand these key takeaways:
-- thing 1
-- thing 2
-- thing 3

-# Content

-Key points you will be presenting in class, any internet resources to share as companions.

-Powerpoint (or other slide deck tools):
-1. Export the slide deck to PDF
-2. Add the PDF to the module folder
+Each assignment file will also list the common terms / takeaways that you will need to understand for each class.

 # Assigments

 Uniquely named `.md` files within the module folder.
-The intent is that assignments are generally begun in class and due the following class period (unless more time is needed)
+* The intent is that assignments are worked on prior to class and due by 5:00 pm the evening before class (unless more time is needed).

-# Project Requirements

-Uniquely named `.md` files within the module folder.
-The group project should have new requirements within each module based on lessons learned from the in-class work.
+* If more time is needed or you have outstanding questions, turn in assignments along with a short note.
+  - Dont forget you can ask your questions in the Microsoft Teams channels.